historic photo of Percy Grainger conducting

 26–28 March 2026, Brigham Young University, Provo, Utah, USA

-The Brigham Young University School of Music, in collaboration with the Percy Grainger Society, invite scholars, performers, educators, musicians, practitioners, and industry professionals to submit proposals for papers, presentations and workshops that explore the music of Percy Grainger through a consideration of approaches to, and the contexts of, live performance.
+The Brigham Young University School of Music, in collaboration with the Percy Grainger Society, is delighted to present the Approaches to Performing Grainger Symposium, a two-day exploration of the music of Percy Grainger through a consideration of approaches to, and the contexts of, live performance.

 A unique feature of the Approaches to Performing Grainger Symposium is the involvement of the staff and students from the 500-strong BYU School of Music.
 The school will provide live music throughout the event in the form of concerts, lecture-recitals, performance workshops, and where possible, live musical illustrations to presentation papers.